Izenda7Series/docs-html/_sources/ui/doc_tenant_setup_for_multi-tenant_architectures.rst.txt

 Separate Database Architecture
 ------------------------------

+Each tenant data is
+stored in a separate database with identical structure. |br|

 .. _TicketDesk_-_Separate_Database_Architecture:

 .. figure:: /_static/images/TicketDesk_-_Separate_Database_Architecture.png
-   :align: right
    :width: 143px

    Sample Separate Database Architecture

-Each tenant data is
-stored in a separate database with identical structure. |br|

 #.
 Add connections to each tenant database at that tenant level.